 |Kerry North-West Limerick||3||3||2||9||2|

-As well as the fact that Labour and the United Left Alliance were the parties with the highest percentage of female candidates, there was also a tendency for higher levels of female candidacies to be associated with larger (4-seat and 5-seat) constituency sizes.
-Females just accounted for 13.8% of the candidates selected to run in three-seat constituencies, as compared with a level of 15.4% for 4-seat constituencies and 16.2% for 5-seat constituencies.
+There was also a tendency for higher levels of female candidacies to be associated with larger (4-seat and 5-seat) constituency sizes.
+Females just accounted for 13.8% of the candidates who contested the three-seat constituencies, as compared with a level of 15.4% for 4-seat constituencies and 16.2% for 5-seat constituencies.
+These differences became even more evident when it came to candidate selections by the five largest political parties and the United Left Alliance.
+In this case, females accounted for 14.4% of the candidates who contested the three-seat constituencies, as compared with a level of 17.6% for 4-seat constituencies and 24.6% for 5-seat constituencies.

 There was also a geographical dimension.
 Females have traditionally been more likely to be selected to contest constituencies in Dublin, but this was not the case for the upcoming 2011 contest with females accounting for just 16.1% of the total number of candidates selected in the Dublin constituencies.
 Females accounted for a disappointing 13.2% of selected candidates in Leinster and 13.3% in Munster, the regions with the lowest level of female candidacies.
 The Connacht-Ulster region, where females only accounted for 16.1% of all candidates in 2007, compared much more favourably in 2011 with female candidates accounting for 19.6% of all Connacht-Ulster candidates – the highest level of all of the different regions.
-Females accounted for 15.2% of all candidates in the urban constituencies (Dublin, Cork NC, Cork SC, Limerick C, Galway W) and 15.2% of all candidates in the other, more rural, constituencies.
+Females accounted for 15.2% of all candidates in the urban constituencies (Dublin, Cork North Centrsl, Cork South Central, Limerick City, Galway West) and 15.2% of all candidates in the other (more rural) constituencies.

 There were no female candidates running in the following four constituencies: Cork South-West, Kildare South, Limerick and Roscommon-South Leitrim.
 Clare, Donegal North-East, Dublin North, Kerry North-West Limerick and Wexford may also be added to this list if one is only looking at the five largest parties; Fianna Fail, Fine Gael, Labour, Green Party and Sinn Fein.
-In 2007, no female candidate contested Cork South-West, Dublin North-East, Limerick West (now Limerick), Meath West and Roscommon-South Leitrim – no female candidate from one of the six largest parties in that election (FF, FG, LB, PD, GP, SF) contested Dublin North or Waterford also.
+In 2007, no female candidate contested Cork South-West, Dublin North-East, Limerick West (now Limerick), Meath West and Roscommon-South Leitrim – no female candidate from one of the six largest parties in that election (Fianna Fail, Fine Gael, Labour, the Progressive Democrats, Green Party, Sinn Fein) contested Dublin North or Waterford also.
 In 2002, no female candidate contested Cavan-Monaghan, Cork North-West, Dublin Central, Dublin South West, Kildare North.
-Kerry North, Limerick West, Tipperary South and Waterford - no female candidate from one of the six largest parties in that election (FF, FG, LB, PD, GP, SF) contested Sligo-Leitrim also.
+Kerry North, Limerick West, Tipperary South and Waterford – no female candidate from one of the six largest parties in that election (Fianna Fail, Fine Gael, Labour, the Progressive Democrats, Green Party, Sinn Fein) contested Sligo-Leitrim also.

 Finally it is worth noting that party headquarters do have the power to add candidates to the list of party candidates in a constituency and there is the possibility that they could opt to do so to better balance their parties’ selections gender-wise.
 However, the sense for the 2011 election is that this does not seem to have been a major concern for the parties; candidates generally seem to have been added instead on the basis of geographically balancing party tickets.
 Indeed females only accounted for 5 of the 27 candidates directly added by party headquarters for this election.